 - Shows care and attention to detail.

-Make sure your SEO person is proficient incorrect spelling and grammar
+Make sure your SEO person is proficient in spelling and grammar

 Who's doing your SEO?
-Do they speak your language?
 Can they correctly use "your" and "you're"?
 Do they proofread their sentences?
-These are important questions to consider - because this person will be carefully inserting very important verbiage into your website content - specific language that they need to get right because there's an audience searching that specific language.
+These are important questions to consider because this person will be carefully inserting very important verbiage into your website content; specific language that they need to get right because there's an audience searching those terms.

 And if you're doing your own optimization for your website, realize that even if you don't care much about grammatical standards, much of the world will notice your careless mistakes and deem you a neanderthal.
 Historically, Neanderthals haven't survived too well in life.
 Don't be one!